pdureau/ui_icons/modules/ui_icons_example/modules/ui_icons_phosphor/README.md

 ## INTRODUCTION

-The UI Icons Phosphor Icons module provider for UI Icons.
+The Phosphor Icons module provider for UI Icons.

 ## INSTALLATION